MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. On the Storage accounts page, select **Create**.

-1. Use the following information to define the storage account, then and select **Review + Create**.
+1. Use the following information to define the storage account and navigate to **Data protection** tab.

     | Settings | Value |
     | --- | --- |